openpotato/openholidaysapi.website/en/docs/sources.md

 <h3>Public Holidays</h3>

-In Switzerland, public holidays and days treated as public holidays, with the exception of 1 August, are determined by the cantons.
+In Switzerland, public holidays and the days that are treated as public holidays, with the exception of 1 August, are determined by the cantons.
 New Year's Day, Ascension Day and Christmas Day are the only public holidays that all cantons have designated as public holidays.

+Days that are treated as public holidays are normal working days according to cantonal law.
+This means that their legal status is often unclear.
+In practice, however, most authorities and businesses are closed.

 <h4>Allgemein</h4>

-Die folgenden Quellen bieten einen guten Überblick über alle Kantone, sind aber zum Teil nicht mehr ganz aktuell bzw. unvollständig.
-Als Primärquelle dienen deshalb stets die Publikationen der einzelnen Kantone.
+The following sources provide a good overview of all cantons, but only partially cover local rest days and public holidays.

 Sources: